 Restless Legs Syndrome

 Magnesium may also reduce the symptoms associated with Restless Legs Syndrome.
 This sleep disorder results in an uncontrollable need to move the legs.
 It often causes a tingling or itching sensation when the body is at rest.
 Those who suffer from RLS (about 10 percent of Americans) experience trouble sleeping and often live with chronic sleep deprivation.
-Some studies suggest magnesium was able to curb the symptoms of RLS, helping patients find restful sleep.
+Some suggest magnesium was able to curb the symptoms of RLS, helping patients find restful sleep.
 Since bananas are high in potassium, they can be a natural and effective way to reduce the discomfort associated with RLS.

 Reduce Blood Pressure